Buying The Best E-Juice For The Money

 It's worth noting that e-cigs that use prefilled cartridges usually don't give the options to adjust PV/VG ratio.

 PG has been known to cause allergic reactions for a small selection of vapers.
 There is a higher likelihood that a user might have an allergic response to PG, rather than VG.
 In fact, a lot of people use VG because it is a plant extract and is a more natural substance.
 Allergic reactions are extremely rare for both, and the symptoms are often minor– usually a slight tingling in the throat.
 If you are using PG and experience allergic reactions, it doesn’t necessarily mean you can’t vape, you just need a VG based vape juice.
-PG has also been known to dry out your mouth and throat if used excessively, more so than its vegetable based counterpart.
-Some users of VG based e-juices, however, report a slightly phlegm build up in the mouth and throat as a result of use.
+PG has also been known to dry out your mouth and throat if used excessively, more so than its vegetable-based counterpart.
+Some users of VG based e-juices, however, report a slight phlegm build up in the mouth and throat as a result of use.

 Unless you have a specific allergy, the difference between VG and PG is all about your preference.
 Whether you are a cloud chaser or a flavor lover, you can choose the right base for you.